pret/pokeemerald/INSTALL.md

     ```

 ### Choosing where to store pokeemerald (macOS)
 At this point, you can choose a folder to store pokeemerald into.
 If you're okay with storing pokeemerald in the user folder, then proceed to [Installation](#installation).
-Otherwise, you'll have to change the **current working directory** an extra time every time you open the Terminal.
+Otherwise, you'll need to account for where pokeemerald is stored when changing directory to the pokeemerald folder.

-For example, if you want to store pokeemerald (and agbcc) in **~/Desktop/decomps**, enter this command:
+For example, say you want to store pokeemerald (and agbcc) in **~/Desktop/decomps**.
+If pokeemerald and/or agbcc hasn't been installed yet, then enter the following command to **change directory** to the desired folder:
 ```bash
 cd Desktop/decomps
 ```
 Note that the directory **must exist** in the folder system.
 If you want to store pokeemerald in a dedicated folder that doesn't exist (e.g. the example provided above), then create the folder (e.g. using Finder) before executing the `cd` command.

-> Note: If the path has spaces, then the path must be wrapped with quotations, e.g. `cd "Desktop/decomp folder"`
+> Note 1: If the path has spaces, then the path must be wrapped with quotations, e.g. `cd "Desktop/decomp folder"`
+> Note 2: If pokeemerald is already installed, then run the following command instead (for the provided example path:
+> ```bash
+> cd Desktop/decomps/pokeemerald
+> ```

 If this works, then proceed to [Installation](#installation).
 Otherwise, ask for help on Discord or IRC (see [README.md](README.md)).